asheera-dolinsky/Tcl-Unreal/README.md

 # UETclWrapper
 This is a simple [Tcl](http://wiki.tcl.tk/299) wrapper for the [Unreal Engine](https://www.unrealengine.com/what-is-unreal-engine-4) implemented as a fully static class.
-It's the first good effort to implement [Tcl](http://wiki.tcl.tk/299) into the Unreal Engine](https://www.unrealengine.com/what-is-unreal-engine-4).
+It's the first good effort to implement [Tcl](http://wiki.tcl.tk/299) into the [Unreal Engine](https://www.unrealengine.com/what-is-unreal-engine-4).
 Making it into a plugin is planned later once it matures.

 ### Bootstrapping